T

 museum

-Located in Golden Gate Park, this museum features American art, international contemporary art, textiles, and art from Africa, Oceania, and the Americas.
+Located within Golden Gate Park, this museum features an impressive collection of American art, international contemporary art, textiles, and art from Africa and Oceania.
 The observation tower offers panoramic city views.

 2. Midday